 Every essay is graded by two graders, who must score the essay within one point of each other.
 If the graders' scores disagree by more than one point, a third grader will be brought in to resolve the issue.
 It's currently unclear whether this means a greater-than-one-point difference in domain score or overall essay score between graders—stay tuned for more information.

 While your essay receives scores in each of the four domain areas, the domains themselves are graded holistically.
 For example, in the Language Use domain, there are no guidelines that instruct scorers to deduct 1 point for every 10 grammatical errors.

 Another important part of official ACT essay scoring policy is that factual accuracy is not important.
 ACT essay graders are not supposed to score essays based on whether or not the facts are accurate.
 The point of the ACT essay is NOT to write a research paper with well-documented facts on a topic.
-Instead, you're asked to argue in favor of a perspective on the topic and compare your perspective to the other perspectives given by the ACT in the essay prompt; as long as your examples support your arguments, it doesn't matter if the examples aren't 100% true.
+Instead, you're asked to argue in favor of a perspective on the topic and compare your perspective to at least one other perspective; as long as your examples support your arguments, it doesn't matter if the examples aren't 100% true.

 ACT Writing Scores in Practice

 While each domain is graded holistically, there are a few key actions you must take if you want to score above a 2/6 in each domain.
 I've extracted these ACTions via analysis of the essay scoring rubric as well as through scrutiny of the sample essays the ACT provides on its website.